bsenduran/logging-handler/readme.txt

 -------------
 run: mvn clean install

-(if the build fails with can not find carbon-messaging 1.0.2-SNAPSHOT, Please build https://github.com/wso2/carbon-messaging fist locally to get the required dependency) this is because we are depending on unreleased version (1.0.2-SNAPSHOT).

 How to add the handler to the GW
 --------------------------------
 Once it is build, copy the